 Suppressing such emotions is stupid and irrational, but I still waited until I was all by myself to tearfully mourn the deaths of Dale Earnhardt & Ronnie James Dio.
 I didn’t want my wife or kids to see me cry, probably because there was no way I could explain tears shed over people I didn’t know personally, no matter how important they were to me.

 Then there are life’s moments which encourage happy tears, such as when my daughters were born, or their first steps, or their first choir concerts.
 Did I cry?
 Nope…not with all these people around.
-I waited until I rewatched these events alone on my phone to unleash the waterworks.

 That solitude is an important thing.
 This may be presumptuous, but I think most guys actually do appreciate rare moments when they can open the floodgates all by their lonesome.
 I know I do.
 In fact, I must confess there are times when I go out of my way to experience tearful sorrow or joy.
 I usually do this late at night after the family has gone to bed and allow a movie to manipulate my emotions.
 Yeah, movie weeping is technically a “chick thing,” which is why it’s my dirty little secret.